Edward Jones vs Ameriprise 2026: Fee and Service Comparison

 Ameriprise

-• 2024: DOL investigation into retirement plan rollovers (ongoing)
+• 2024: DOL investigation into retirement plan rollovers still ongoing

 • Overall FINRA BrokerCheck record: Comparable to industry average

-• Value face-to-face relationships and local office access
+• Really value face-to-face relationships and want a local office you can walk into

-• Have straightforward investment needs (retirement accounts, basic planning)
+• Have straightforward investment needs like retirement accounts and basic planning

-• Live in a smaller community where Edward Jones may be the only option
+• Live somewhere where Edward Jones might be your best local option

-• Need comprehensive financial planning (estate, insurance, tax integration)
+• Need comprehensive financial planning that integrates estate, insurance, and tax

-• Want access to a broader range of investment options
+• Want access to a wider range of investment options

-• Have complex financial situations (business owners, executives, inherited wealth)
+• Have a complicated financial life (business ownership, executive comp, inherited wealth)

-1. What is your total compensation from my account?
+1. What’s your total compensation from managing my account?

-2. Are you a fiduciary on all recommendations?
+2. Are you acting as a fiduciary on all recommendations, or just some?

-3. What conflicts of interest should I know about?
+3. What conflicts of interest should I know about upfront?

 The new DOL fiduciary rule requires advisors to act in your best interest on retirement accounts.
-Use this to your advantage—ask tough questions, compare fees in writing, and remember that the difference of even 0.5% annually compounds dramatically over decades.
+Use that leverage.
+Ask the hard questions, get fee comparisons in writing, and keep in mind that even a 0.5% difference in annual fees compounds dramatically over decades.

 Fee information current as of January 2026.
-Both firms periodically adjust their fee schedules; confirm current rates before making decisions.
+Both firms update their fee schedules periodically, so verify current rates before making any moves.

 Jennifer Walsh